Have you just written your first book?

 13. Allworth Press

-If you’re a first-time nonfiction author, Allworth Press may be a prefect fit for you.
+If you’re a first-time nonfiction author, Allworth Press may be a perfect fit for you.
 They specialize in publishing nonfiction books about a wide variety of topics.
 Some of their published books include “Acting for Film” by Cathy Haase with a foreword by actor Ian McKellen, “Love & Money” by Anne-Margaret Carrozza, and “The Artist’s Compete Heath and Safety Guide” By Monona Rossol.

 They are currently accepting submission, with specific interest in books about graphic design, business, performing arts, interior design, art, theater, web design, book arts, photography and crafts.
 They ask that you submit a proposal that includes a brief query letter, a synopsis, a chapter outline, information about your intended audience, a few sample chapters for review, and a brief author bio.
 You can send all of this via email, as hard copies will not be accepted (unless directly asked for).
+For more information about their submission process, check this page.

 14. Ulysses Press